om3tcw/r/immergrok-changelog.md

 ### Miscellaneous

+- `soundNotifications.js` had to be hacked together at the last minute to fix some idiocy.
+That file is the worst coded piece of shit I've seen in my life, if it breaks I'll fix it, expect it to.
 - WIP Standardized CSS Injection Format
+- Rewrote most of `moreLayoutOptions.js`, it might even be readable now.
 - There's a new file called emotetest.js that has the new format for the next big change, I just wanted to get these things out of my way for now.
 - Removed the line that made ctrl+a not work, this was intentionally put there by someone, I'm blaming Luxes
 - Renamed github1.css to custom-migobote.css and cleaned it up of a bunch of filth